-Dr. Gretchen Wehrle Chair (650) 508-3659 gwehrle@ndnu.edu
+Dr. Bobby Vaughn Chair (650) 508-3785 bvaughn@ndnu.edu

 The Psychology and Sociology Department offers a Bachelor of Arts in Sociology, a minor in Sociology, and a certificate in Inner City Studies.
 Sociology majors may choose one of two paths to their degree.